 Can AI help with quote follow-up and contract workflows?

-Absolutely, tools like Lindy can automate follow-ups, flag contract issues, and keep teams aligned.
+Yes, AI tools like Lindy can help with quote follow-up and contract workflows.
+Lindy can automate follow-ups, flag contract issues, and keep teams aligned.

 .png)